lealhugui/schema-analyser/README.md

 Navigate to http://localhost:8000 and be happy :)

 # Release state
-Still on alpha.
+Still on alpha (frontend been builted).
 Beta comming this Jan/2017

+# Some notes....

+The frontend initial setup uses the amazing [relay-fullstack](https://github.com/lvarayut/relay-fullstack) and [django-webpack-loader](https://github.com/owais/django-webpack-loader).